Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Wireshark/wsinfo.md

     OR
   - lower right bottom of the status bar --> Profile

+***Wireshark Can also help you to create FIREWALL RULES READY TO IMPLEMENT WITH A COUPLE OF CLICKS.***

+- To do so go to: "Tools --> Firewall ACL Rules" menu
+  - Once you use this feature, it will open a new window and provide a combination of rules (IP, port and MAC address-based) for different purposes.
+    - Note that these rules are generated for implementation on an outside firewall interface.
+- Currently, Wireshark can create rules for:
+  - Netfilter (iptables)
+  - Cisco IOS (standard/extended)
+  - IP Filter (ipfilter)
+  - IPFirewall (ipfw)
+  - Packet filter (pf)
+  - Windows Firewall (netsh new/old format)

 ## When loading a .pcap file in wireshark, what are the 3 panes that are shown?
 What do they do?

 - Packet List Pane (Center of the screen where all packes can be seen):